What IS a Doula??

 - I'll probably (no, definitely!) shed tears of joy when your sweet baby/ies is/are born.

 - I'll stay with you, offer to snap some pictures of your new family.
 I'll make sure you get some sustenance and are comfortable.

-- I'll assist where I can with breastfeeding.
+- I'll assist where I can with breast/chestfeeding.
 Using my intuition, I'll sense the right moment to make my exit, giving you quiet time with your new family.

 - A week or two after your birth I will visit with you to assess your recovery, discuss the birth, offer feeding support (if needed), provide some community resources and admire your sweet baby.

 - You will have access to my baby wearing lending library, I'll show you how to use the different carriers, and we can talk about your postpartum village.